nealcrook/nascom/nascom4/README.md

 The FPGA VHDL code and KiCad design database is here: https://github.com/nealcrook/multicomp6809/tree/master/multicomp/NASCOM4

-The pre-build files for programming the FPGA are here: https://github.com/nealcrook/multicomp6809/tree/master/multicomp/NASCOM4/output_files
+The pre-built files for programming the FPGA are here: https://github.com/nealcrook/multicomp6809/tree/master/multicomp/NASCOM4/output_files

+Current releases:

+Rev1.0 - first release (NASCOM4_rev1p0.pof/NASCOM4_rev1p0.sof)
+Rev1.1 - revisons to video control: (1) both VGA outputs are now active simultaneously.
+(2) The character generator is now programmable from the Z80 (details in the Handbook) (NASCOM4_rev1p1.pof/NASCOM4_rev1p1.sof)

 Here are some videos of its evolution: